samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Temple of the Far Horizon

-> Hidden among the city’s grander temples is a quiet, modest house of worship with clay-tiled rooftops, a corner bell tower, and well-tended vegetable gardens.
+> Hidden among the city's grander temples is a quiet, modest house of worship with clay-tiled rooftops, a corner bell tower, and well-tended vegetable gardens.
 Sick and hungry folk gather in short lines outside as they wait for priests to attend to their needs.

 Situated in the Garden Quarter, this temple is dedicated to Fharlanghn, a god favored by travelers and mercenaries.
 The [Priests](/monsters/16985-priest) who staff the temple offer nourishment, rest, and healing to those in need, day and night.
 Several small rooms are maintained for guests, and simple, hot meals are free to all visitors.